LumoSQL/lumosql/README.md

 * to build LumoSQL, you need [Fossil](https://fossil-scm.org/).
 Fossil version 2.13 or later from your distrbution, or [2.13 or 2.12.1 from the Fossil download page](https://fossil-scm.org/home/uv/download.html).
 You may want to [build trunk yourself](https://fossil-scm.org/home/doc/trunk/www/build.wiki), since it is quick and easy even compared to LumoSQL.
 Soon Fossil will be all you need, when the not-forking Fossil module is complete.
 * to build and benchmark just SQLite, you currently need to have git. version 2.22 or later.
 Git usually works, but can be fragile when pulling updated copies.
 If git updates fail, you can delete ~/.cache/LumoSQL/not-fork.
 Git users quite often need to delete their checked-out repository and start again, and this is the same scenario.
 * to build and benchmark any of the LMDB targets, you also currently need git version 2.22 or later.
-* to build and benchmark any of the Oracle Berkeley DB targets, you need either curl or wget, and GNU tar.
-Just about any version will be sufficient, even on Windows.
+* to build and benchmark any of the Oracle Berkeley DB targets, you need either curl or wget, and also file, gzip and GNU tar.
+Just about any version of these will be sufficient, even on Windows.
 Since Oracle has discontinued their port of SQLite to BDB, any further development of this port will be carried in the LumoSQL fossil tree.

 <a name="using-the-build-and-benchmark-system"></a>
 ## Using the Build and Benchmark System